No Win No Fee Medical Negligence Solicitors In Leeds

 It is possible that a professional take all the appropriate steps.
 Yet, that professional is still unable to diagnose your illness or decide what specialist area where you should be referred.
 Medical misdiagnosis is common, too.
 For instance, in the US, 12 million adults face misdiagnosis annually, with up to 20% unaware of serious conditions.

-However, negligence may occur where steps do not receive proper observance.
+However, complex medical negligence situations may occur where steps do not receive proper observance.
 Especially where test results are:

 - cast aside, or;